gurdasnijor/react-datascript/Readme.md

 /**
- * Create a component that will always have its query results up
+ * Create a component using `allUserQuery` that will always have its results in
- * to date,
- */
-const AllUsers = allUserQuery(({ result }) =>
+ * sync with the output of the query across db updates */ const AllUsers = allUserQuery(({ result }) =>
    <div>